 Minced garlic, chopped parsley and lemon.

-Heat the butter and olive oil in a skillet; add the garlic and saute for 10-20 seconds
+Heat the butter and olive oil in a skillet; add the garlic & red onion and saute for 10-20 seconds (do not brown).

-Add the shrimp; toss and cook 30 seconds or until the shrimp just starts to turn pink;
+Stir in the wine and simmer about 30 seconds or until the shrimp just start to turn pink; remove the shrimp with a slotted spoon and set aside.

 No comments: